Last Z Lucky Discounter Guide — 90% Discount Strategy, Tickets, and Best Buys

 Quick Answer

-- Lucky Discounter schedule · weekly cycle: Gacha Go → Bullseye → Lucky Discounter → Lucky Chest
+- Schedule · Gacha Go → Bullseye → Lucky Discounter → Lucky Chest

-Best target: save at least 9 tickets for two guaranteed 90% attempts.
+Practical target: save at least 9 tickets so you can reach two guaranteed 90% attempts in one run.

 What Is Lucky Discounter in Last Z?